solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 ## Further reads about tokens

 - [Token extensions](https://solana.com/developers/guides/token-extensions/getting-started)
+  Learn how to add additional functionality to your token.
 - [External from a16z: 5 rules for token launches](https://a16zcrypto.com/posts/article/5-rules-for-token-launches/)
-  This article outlines essential guidelines for launching a token.
-It addresses strategic considerations such as regulatory compliance, market conditions, and community engagement.
-It aims to provide founders and crypto-entrepreneurs with a foundational understanding of the best practices to follow during the initial offering and distribution phases of a new token.
+  This article outlines key guidelines for launching a token, including regulatory compliance, market conditions, and community engagement, providing a foundation for crypto-entrepreneurs.
 - [External from a16z: How to navigate token launch risks](https://a16zcrypto.com/posts/article/navigating-token-launch-risks/)
-  This piece focuses on identifying and managing the risks associated with token launches.
-It likely covers common pitfalls like legal issues, market volatility, and technological challenges.
-Understanding these risks is crucial for anyone looking to successfully launch a token, ensuring they are prepared for potential obstacles.
+  This piece discusses how to manage risks associated with token launches, covering issues like legal challenges, market volatility, and technological hurdles, essential for a successful launch.
 - [External from a16z: Getting ready to launch a token](https://a16zcrypto.com/posts/article/getting-ready-to-launch-a-token/)
-  This article serves as a preparatory guide for entities about to launch a token.
-It might include steps for technical setup, team alignment, regulatory considerations, and engagement strategies to prime the project for a successful launch.
-This guide could be particularly helpful in the final stages before going public with a new token.
+  A preparatory guide for launching a token, covering technical setup, team alignment, regulatory considerations, and engagement strategies, aimed at ensuring a successful public debut.